Nkhwami/-airbnb-clone-project./README.md

 # Database Design:
  ## key entities
- Users = a user can have multiple properties Properties = Property can be added, updated and deleted Bookings = A booking belongs to a property
+ Users = a user can have multiple properties, Properties = Property can be added, updated and deleted, Bookings = A booking belongs to a property,
- Reviews = Review of specific property
+ Reviews = Review of specific property,
- Payments= Payment for a specific property and a specific duration
+ Payments= Payment for a specific property and a specific duration,

+ # Feature Breakdown
+User Management: Implement a secure system for user registration, authentication, and profile management, Property Management: Develop features for property listing creation, updates, and retrieval, Booking System: Create a booking mechanism for users to reserve properties and manage booking details, Payment Processing: Integrate a payment system to handle transactions and record payment details, Review System: Allow users to leave reviews and ratings for properties, Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

+# API Security
+ key security measures that will be implemented authentication, authorization, rate limiting.
+ ##
+security is crucia for protecting user data, securing payments and prevent unathorised access.

+# CI/CD Pipeline
+CI/CD pipelines are crucial for modern projects because they deliver significant benefits:
+##

+Accelerated Delivery: Automation drastically speeds up the release process.
+Teams can release new features, bug fixes, and updates to users much faster than with manual processes.
+Improved Code Quality: By running automated tests on every change, bugs are detected and fixed immediately, leading to a more stable and reliable product.
+Reduced Risk: Releasing small, incremental changes is far less risky than deploying one massive update.
+If a problem occurs, it's easier to identify the cause and roll back the specific change.
+Increased Developer Productivity: Automating the build, testing, and deployment processes frees up developers from tedious manual tasks, allowing them to focus on writing code and building features.